chrismetz09/ligato-site2/content/homepage/work.md

 ---
 title: 'CNF Agents'
 weight: 1
-background: 'images/kevin-bhagat-461952-unsplash.jpg'
+background: ''
 button: 'Learn More'
 buttonLink: 'work'
 ---

 CNFs come in multiple flavors.
-All require software agents allowing for orchestration, telementry applications to control and manage constellations of CNF.
-Ligato provides the libraries, examples and documentation on how to design and build CNF agents.
+All require software agents for control and management purposes.
+Ligato provides such agents for the management and control of VPP-based CNFs